Home / Knowledge Hub / What is guides / What is the Internet backbone?

 Who owns and controls the Internet?

-The Internet is massive and immense, so who is its owner?
-The answer is no one, i.e., there is no organization, no company nor person that owns the complete Internet.
-Even control of the Internet is not regulated on a common level, though some governments have been trying to introduce a more controlled Internet for their specific location, but on the global level there is no organized control.
+While the Internet backbone forms the backbone of the Internet, no single entity owns or controls the entire Internet.
+Even control of the Internet is not regulated on a common level, though some governments have been trying to introduce a more controlled Internet for their specific location, but on the global level, there is no organized control.

 Internet infrastructure is on the other hand owned by some large communication companies.